 When things are convenient, you need less motivation to execute.
 You take the resistance out of the game.

 If you want to go for jogging tomorrow morning, prepare your clothes and put your shoe at the entrance tonight.
 If you want to write and publish an article on your blog the first thing in the morning, you can make your blog the homepage of your browser.

 The opposite can be done to get rid of bad habits.
-If you want to watch less TV, make it difficult to do so by unplugging the power point or turn the TV around.
+If you want to watch less TV, make it difficult to do so by unplugging the TV or turn the TV around.
 If you want to eat less, use smaller plates for your food.

 Just be creative and use the flow to either lower or increase the resistance.

 Some people call these a commitment device.
 Check out this article to learn more.

 28. Plan and write down what needs to get done

 Planning may not work out perfectly, but having a plan is much better than having no plan at all.

 Every night before I sleep, I will update my notebook and write down the things that I need to get done the next day.
 And I can tell you this action alone has increased my productivity a lot.

 The key is to tell your mind what you need to get done so that you will never forget about them.
 Hence, write down your to-do list every day.